Adhesive Application

 7 misconceptions about gluing wood with acrylic adhesives

-Although PVA adhesives - acrylic adhesives or wood adhesives, as they're known - are the most popular adhesives in woodworking shops and furniture factories, there's still the impression that they're the only adhesives to use when you don't have anything better.
+Despite the fact that PVA adhesives - aracet adhesives or wood adhesives as they are also known - are the most commonly used adhesives in carpentry workshops and furniture factories, there is still the impression that they are only used when you don't have something better.
 Nothing could be further from the truth!
-PVA adhesives are very strong adhesives that can also be used in difficult, high humidity areas such as bathrooms or kitchens or for gluing wood that is subjected to pressure impregnation or high temperature treatments.
-The important thing is to know which quality of aracite to choose.
+PVA adhesives are very strong adhesives that can also be used in difficult, high-humidity places such as bathrooms or kitchens, or for gluing wood that has been subjected to pressure impregnation or high-temperature treatments.
+The important thing is to know which grade of aracite to choose.
 As lately I have come across all sorts of false claims about these adhesives, I think it would be useful to dismantle them.
 Here are just 7 of the most common claims.

 solvegy, tiszabon, pva adhesives. wood adhesives, aracet